williamcfrancis/EKF-and-UKF-for-3D-Robot-Orientation-Tracking/README.md

 The data is provided as .mat files in /imu and /vicon folders.

 ## Run
-Call the function estimate_rot in the estimate_rot.py file
+Uncomment the last line in the estimate_rot.py file to call the function estimate_rot

 ## Results
 #### Plotting the mean of quaternion q and the quaternion corresponding to the vicon orientation: